 - W&M assumes all costs involved in labor certification.
 This includes attorney fees, any [future] government filing fees, and costs of re-recruitment (e.g., advertising).

 - These costs are billed directly to the university and forwarded to the appropriate executive employee.

 - If W&M conducts re-recruitment but is unable to meet the labor certification standard, the senior manager of the department still assumes responsibility for those costs.

 Costs borne by W&M or the employee

-- All remaining costs of an employee’s sponsorship are the presumed responsibility of the employee and will be billed directly to him/her.
-Under the terms of the Permanent Residency Sponsorship and Financial Agreement, he/she may seek reimbursement of all or some of these costs through his/her department.
+- All remaining costs of an employee's sponsorship are the presumed responsibility of the employee and will be billed directly to them.
+Under the terms of the Permanent Residency Sponsorship and Financial Agreement, they may seek reimbursement of all or some of these costs through their department.

-- If the employee is dismissed from employment, he/she will not be responsible for repaying any costs incurred.
+- If the employee is dismissed from employment, they will not be responsible for repaying any costs incurred.

 Costs for dependent family members are the responsibility of the foreign national employee and are not eligible for reimbursement.